 Establish a Wi-Fi connection through your personal hotspot:

-1. Enable your personal hotspot in your iPhone settings and make sure bluetooth is switched on
+1. Enable your personal hotspot in your smartphone settings and make sure bluetooth is switched on

 2. Go to the 'settings' tab of the inne App and choose 'wi-fi'